KatriinaPar/dcpp2025/Essays/essay.md

 # Online safety and digital commons

-ROOST has stated that they develop open source safety tools
+ROOST has stated that they develop AI and safety tools with an open source model to benefit from interoperability, support informed governance, and make technology development more efficient.
+The partnership with OpenAI is said to improve real-world safety as the risk is not as oncentrated as it is in closed systems.
+Similarly to digital commons, small-scale developers can access resources they may not usually have access to and they do not need to rely on off-the-shelf solutions that are not suited for specific needs.

 ## Elinor Ostrom’s 8 principles for governing the commons